 How to Ask Your Doctor if He Takes Your Supplement

 A quick phone call to your doctor’s office can help you confirm that a Medicare supplement (as opposed to a Medicare Advantage plan) would work for you.

 Simply ask: Does Dr. Smith accept Medicare?
 Most of the time you will hear yes.

 Sometimes you might find a doctor whose practice is full.
-It’s not that he doesn’t like your Medicare supplement.
+It’s not that he doesn’t like your Medigap plan.
 It’s that he has too many Medicare patients.
 I have found that if you’ve been treating with a doctor prior to age 65, he will usually continue to see you once you transition to Medicare as your primary insurance.